zwztotti/un-report/README.md

-## Notes for UN Report
+## Notes for UN Reportntinents
 We plotted life expectancy over time.
-Each point represents a country.
-Continents are grouped by color.
+You should know that each point represents a country and that the continents are grouped by color.